-In this paper we investigate the causal relationship between R&D cooperation and economic growth.
+Abstract This paper will investigate the Granger causality between R&D cooperation and economic growth in 32 industrial and developing countries from 1970 to 2012.
 We use an innovative econometric method which is based on a panel test of the Granger non causality hypothesis.
-We implement various tests with a sample of 32 industrial and developing countries over the 1970-2012 periods.
-The results provide support for a robust causality relationship from economic growth to the R&D cooperation.
+Using a new method to evaluate causality in a heterogeneous panel, we find that the causal relationship from R&D cooperation to economic growth is homogeneous among the panel.
+However, we find strong evidence of a heterogeneity of the causal relationship from economic growth to R&D cooperation in our sample.
+Results provide support for a robust causality relationship from economic growth to R&D cooperation.
 On the contrary, the non causality hypothesis from R&D cooperation to economic growth can't be rejected in most of the cases.
 However, these results only imply that, if such a relationship exists, it can't be easily identified in a simply bi-variate Granger causality test.